beagleboard/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/building-linux-with-buildroot.rst

 - Once the transfer is complete, type `CTRL+C` to disconnect your device
 - Finally boot the new Linux image by typing `boot` or reset your board

-Detailed description of this step is mentioned in `Flashing eMMC <https://docs.beagleboard.org/latest/boards/beaglev/fire/demos-and-tutorials/flashing-board.html#flashing-emmc>`_ section.
+Detailed description of this step is mentioned in :ref:`Flashing eMMC <beaglev-fire-flashing-emmc>` section.